 These days, I feel like the most common marketing advice I hear, especially for personal brands, is “show up authentically” and “be vulnerable” to build a connection with your audience.

-While this is true and something I agree with, that vulnerability and authenticity are good ways to build connection with your audience, a lot of the time this leads to “crying in the car” selfies and performative vulnerability.
+While this is true and something I agree with – vulnerability and authenticity are indeed good ways to build connection with your audience – a lot of the time this leads to the proverbial “crying in the car” selfies.

 It’s not healthy for your marketing, and it’s not healthy for you as a human.